DanielFGray/bloggings/react-ssr.md

 then try running the server with `PORT=8000 npx babel-node -x .js,.jsx ./src/index.js`

-# again but with assets
+# Again, but with assets

 Currently our response isn't including any script or style tags.
 The best way I know how to solve this, is to ask webpack for [the list of assets it created](https://webpack.js.org/concepts/manifest/), which the [`webpackManifestPlugin`](https://github.com/danethurber/webpack-manifest-plugin) can help us with: